 Demonstration of appropriate professional behavior of caregiver/resident and staff/co-worker interaction in class and clinical settings.

-The total cost of the MA-C program is $1500 which is divided between tuition, registration fees and books & course materials:
+The total cost of the MA-C program is $1500 which is divided between tuition, registration fees.

 Certification Test Fee $80 (paid to Pearson Vue)